kgarstki/ANTH-641_Stats-with-R/README.md

 If you are using RStudio on your own machine make sure to download ANTH 641 - Week8_1 from this repo and place it into the directory you'll be using.
 Remember to set up your working directory in RStudio so you can access this file and have a central place to store your files.

 ## Working with RStudio through mybinder
+Once you've forked this repo, set up your own mybinder using your new GitHub repo and replace the link below:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kgarstki/Working-with-R/master)